jdcloudcom/en/documentation/Networking/Elastic-Network-Interface/Operation-Guide/Private-IP-Management/Disassociate-Elastic-IP.md

 # Disassociate EIP

-The ENI of JD Cloud (including primary network interface and secondary network interface) can be disassociated from the connected Elastic IP.
+The ENI of JD Cloud & AI (including primary network interface and secondary network interface) can be disassociated from the connected Elastic IP.

 ## Procedures
-Step 1: Log in to the console of JD Cloud and enter the Console Navigation Page.
+Step 1: Log in to the console of JD Cloud & AI and enter the Console Navigation Page.

 Step 2: Select network - virtual private cloud - ENI at the navigation bar on the left side of the console to enter the ENI list page.